 Project in Industry

-Each year, starting in late August, the Project in Industry OWL (BbLearn) site will be accessible to those who have registered for the course.
+Starting in late August, the Project in Industry site will be accessible to those who have registered for the course.
 Potential projects will be posted on this site at least one week prior to classes.
-(This site also serves as the official communication site for students once classes have started.)
+(This site also serves as the official communication site for current students once classes have started.)

 Highlights for interested clients